Tanacu exorcism: Aftermath

 The police were notified by the doctors at the hospital, who noticed the marks left on her wrists and ankles by the chains.
 The 2005 autopsy claimed that she had died of dehydration, exhaustion and a lack of oxygen.

 Father Corogeanu and the four nuns who helped him were charged with murder and depriving a person of liberty.
 Prosecutors sought a life sentence for Corogeanu, but he was sentenced in 2007 to 14 years in prison, while the nuns (Nicoleta Arcalianu, Adina Cepraga, Elena Otel, and Simona Bardanas) were sentenced to between 5 and 8 years.
 Many individuals were present in the courtroom to support Father Corogeanu, and were distraught at the pronouncement of the verdict.
-The Court of Appeals reduced his sentence to 7 years, and Corogeanu was freed on parole in November 2011, after serving two-thirds of his punishment.
+The Court of Appeals reduced his sentence to 7 years, and Corogeanu was freed on parole in November 2017, after serving two-thirds of his punishment.

 As Maricica Irina Cornici was lowered into her grave during her funeral, "claps of thunder were heard", leading Corogeanu to conclude "that the will of God has been done".

 The Romanian Orthodox Church closed down the monastery and had Corogeanu defrocked.

 In 2014, Coroner Dan Gheorghiu said "'I was part of the team who handled the exhumation of the nun's body. ...
 It was concluded that the woman died of an overdose of adrenaline.
 Don't ask me, I don't know why the judges did not take that into account."
 Fr.
 Corogeanu stated that "My biggest mistake was that I called the ambulance when I saw she was not moving.
 I think she died because the medics who came with the ambulance tried to resuscitate her by giving her too much adrenaline.
 Had I not called the ambulance, she would have been well now."

 In Tanacu, many people continue to maintain that Cornici was indeed possessed, rather than mentally ill, and that Corogeanu did his best to help her.

 The 2012 movie Beyond the Hills directed by Cristian Mungiu was based on the novels written by Tatiana Niculescu Bran, and inspired by the Tanacu case.
-The Crucifixion, released in 2017, is also based on the Tanacu exorcism, as well as The Mars Volta songs Tetragrammaton and Vicarious Atonement off their album Amputechture.
+The Crucifixion, released in 2017, is also based on the Tanacu exorcism.